Murph9/RallyGame2/README.md

 An infinite world that has:

+-   goal of driving 100km
--   spawn next to the road with a goal of driving 100km
+-   spawn next to an infinite road
 -   at some fixed amount X km you will have a goal to reach:
     -   a speed trap target
     -   an average speed section
     -   time trial section
     -   ???
 -   at every new section you must pick a new world section:
     -   pick between like 2 kinds of new road type
     -   each have a specific category of reward to make you pick certain kinds
     -   possibly a weather condition like wind/air density/rain/slippery/more expensive
         -   more built up, i.e. more things but costs more
     -   the next goal should be known for each one as well
+-   NEW: it might be better to force racing other cars
+    -   and boss cars which are faster get you relics
+    -   a top speed/accel/handling estimate performance numbers for rivals
 -   start with a base car but slowly make it better
 -   come across cars to race along the road for $
     -   match their speed and challenge them